Istrian Y: Western branch

 The A9 is a 76.79 km long branch which connects the Croatian-Slovenian border near Sečovlje with the city of Pula and services the tourist industry on the western coast of Istria.
 Motorway was initially built as single carriageway limited-access road.

 There are two prominent object on this branch of Istrian Y: the viaduct "Limska draga" and the bridge "Mirna".

 The viaduct "Limska draga" was built between 1988 and 1991 and was the first part of the western branch of Istrian Y that was constructed.
 The bridge is 552 m long and the height of the highest pillon is 120 m.

 The bridge "Mirna" was opened to traffic in 2005.
 The bridge represents the crossing over river Mirna and was the most complicated object on the western branch of the Istrian Y because of the swampy terrain around the river.
 The bridge is 1355 m long and the height of the bridge at the highest point is 40 m.
-Currently the bridge is being tolled at the price of 14 HRK for passenger cars.

 The southern leg of A9 motorway, between Kanfanar and Pula was opened as motorway for traffic in 2010.
 The northern leg of the A9 motorway, 50 km from Umag to Kanfanar, was opened as motorway for traffic on 14 June 2011, eight months before the deadline.